francescacraievich/real-time-cyber-anomaly-detection/README.md

 ## Overview

 A machine learning-based system for detecting cyber anomalies in network traffic using **One-Class SVM**.
-The application analyzes Suricata IDS logs from T-Pot honeypot and predicts potential security threats in real-time with severity classification (RED/ORANGE/GREEN).
+The application analyzes Suricata logs from T-Pot honeypot and predicts potential security threats in real-time with severity classification (RED/ORANGE/GREEN).

 ## Key Features